emilio2601/emilio2601.dev/_texts/deploying-a-web-app-affordable-ipv6-only-vps.md

 $ git push dokku main
 ```

-Here, `example.com` should be the domain you pointed to your server's IPv6 address with an AAAA record.
+Here, `example.com` refers to the domain that points to the server's IPv6 address with an `AAAA` record.

 However, this is where I hit another roadblock.
 I was not able to build the app.
-The build process stalled halfway through, with the following error when downloading a gem:
+The build process errored halfway through, with the following message:

 ```
 SocketError: Failed to open TCP connection to rubygems.org:443 (Hostname not known: rubygems.org) (https://rubygems.org/specs.4.8.gz)
 ```

 My mind immediately thought it was the same issue as GitHub: lack of IPv6 support.
 However, I was able to ping `rubygems.org` from the server, so I eliminated that possibility.

-I went online and found out the problem was that Docker does not enable IPv6 by default.
+This is where I ran into an important distinction: the host server's network is not the same as the network inside a Docker container.
+My application build wasn't running on the host directly; it was running inside an isolated container.
+By default, Docker doesn't enable IPv6 on its internal networks.
+So, while my server could see the wider IPv6 internet, the build container was trapped in an IPv4-only world.
+Any attempt to reach an IPv6 address from within it was doomed to fail.

 I had to configure the Docker daemon to support IPv6 by editing `/etc/docker/daemon.json`.
 This file might not exist by default, so you may need to create it.
 Since I was allocated a /64 block of IPv6 addresses, I used a smaller /80 subnet for Docker to avoid conflicts with host networking: